-Photo albums and scrapbooks are both priceless and fragile.
+Photo albums and antique scrapbooks are both priceless and fragile.
 They bring the past to the present with items like old photos, newspaper clippings, and locks of hair.
 Albums tell us about the people who made them and the world they lived in.

 But a lot of these books and their contents wear out over time.
 Colors fade, pages tear, and bindings fall apart.
 Proper storage and handling can add years to their shelf life, but these solutions aren’t permanent.